Andy Oppenheimer

 Andy Oppenheimer AIExpE MIABTI (born 1953) is a UK-based expert and consultant in counter-terrorism and CBRNE (chemical, biological, radiological, nuclear weapons and explosives).
-Since 2001 he has written articles, edited journals, and presented at conferences and professional seminars worldwide.

 He has been editor of several journals on defence and security, including Chemical, Biological & Nuclear Warfare (CBNW) from 2009, Jane's Nuclear, Biological and Chemical Defence and NBC International from 2006 to 2008, and was co-editor of Jane's World Armies from 2002 to 2004.
 He has served as a CBRN consultant for Jane's Consultancy Group and Oxford Analytica.

 Personal life

 Born in 1953, Oppenheimer grew up in Leeds and Liverpool and graduated from Liverpool University in 1974.
-He then moved to London and worked in popular science and academic publishing for over 20 years before becoming an author and subject matter expert in defence and counterterrorism in 2001.
-He is not related to J. Robert Oppenheimer.
+He then moved to London and worked in popular science and academic publishing before becoming an author and subject matter expert in defence and counterterrorism in 2001.
+He has been a singer/songwriter of electro pop music from 1982.
+He is not related to J. Robert Oppenheimer, but has been greatly influenced and inspired by his work and life.
+He became an Irish citizen in 2020.